-Susan invites you to "Please enjoy my work.
-I always will do commissions so that you can get exactly what you want.
+Susan invited you to "Please enjoy my work.
+I always did commissions so that you could get exactly what you wanted.
 In the days when we were painting fabric, very often we would use the same color scheme and design and do screens, murals, or paintings to go along with the fabric.
-Additionally I do commissioned portraits and scenes where you can place yourself in the picture."
+Additionally I did commissioned portraits and scenes where you could place yourself in the picture."
 (As an example see "Tad and Laura" in watercolors)

-In addition to original works of art, Susan has thirty of her watercolors
+In addition to original works of art, Susan had thirty of her watercolors

 material from canvas and paper to metal, plastics and wood and to any size you desire.

-So, for example, in commercial use in hotel rooms Susan can take an idea or two and create
+So, for example, in commercial use in hotel rooms Susan could take an idea or two and create

-work in different colors, sizes, materials, etc., so that suites of rooms can have individualized art on the walls.
+work in different colors, sizes, materials, etc., so that suites of rooms could have individualized art on the walls.

 Homes have their own special needs.